wso2-attic/product-mb/modules/samples/product/jms_selectors/README.txt

-This sample client demostrate how to subscribes to a queue with selectors using JMS client API and publish messages to that queue.
+This sample client demonstrate how to subscribes to a queue with selectors using JMS client API and publish messages to that queue.
 Also it shows how to consume messages from a queue using JMS Client API as well.

 To run this sample